How Sgt Puppa aims to take a bite out of the booming pet industry

 “There’s definitely 300 stores in this brand,” Monaghan told Inside Retail ahead of the launch of Sgt Puppa’s first store at Fashion Show Las Vegas this week.

-The brand’s debut collection, titled Hump Day, features around 20 products, including dog apparel and accessories, such as leads, backpacks, food bowls and water bottles, as well as cooler bags, athleisure and other items for humans in a matching, limited-edition print.
+The brand’s debut collection, called Hump Day, features around 20 products, including dog apparel and accessories, such as leads, backpacks, food bowls and water bottles, as well as cooler bags, athleisure and other items for humans in a limited-edition print.

 With only 1000 pieces of each product made, the collection is designed to sell out, making room for the next drop.
-Sgt Puppa aims to drop about one collection per month, with a big focus on collaborations and special designs for each new city the brand enters.
+Sgt Puppa aims to drop about one collection per month, with a big focus on collaborations and special designs for each new city it enters.

 At the top of the list are Houston, Austin, Dallas, San Diego, Miami and Los Angeles.